uccser/cs-field-guide/text/network_communication_protocols/network_communication_protocols_en.md

 ### HyperText Transfer Protocol (HTTP)

 The HyperText Transfer Protocol (HTTP) is the most common protocol in use on the internet.
-The protocol’s job is to transfer :term:`HyperText` (such as HTML) from a server to your computer.
+The protocol’s job is to transfer [HyperText](glossary#hypertext) (such as HTML) from a server to your computer.
 It’s doing that right now.
 You just loaded the Field Guide from the servers where it is hosted.
 Hit refresh and you’ll see it in action.

 HTTP functions as a simple conversation between client and server.
 Think of when you’re at a shop:

 >   You: “Can I have a can of soda please?”
 >   Shop Keeper: “Sure, here’s a can of soda”

-{image _static/images/net-soda.png alt="Asking for a soda" align="center"}
+{image net-soda.png alt="Asking for a soda"}

 HTTP uses a request/response pattern for solving the problem of reliable communication between client and server.
 The “ask for” is known as a *request* and the reply is known as a *response*.
 Both requests and responses can also have other data or *resources* sent along with it.